saiboxx/machex/README.md

 - VinDr-CXR
 - BRAX

-All in all, the final dataset amounts to around 650,000 chest x-rays in 1024x1024px resolution.
+All in all, the full final dataset amounts to around 930,000 chest x-rays in 1024x1024px resolution.
+This number includes frontal and lateral scans.
+If you wish to use frontal scans only, the collection of lateral scans can be turned off in the `config.yml`.
+The frontal-only dataset is approximately 680,000 chest X-rays strong.
 The dataset contains encoded images and partly labels and text-reports.

 ## How can I compose MaCheX?